cyber-anderson/Formatix/README.md

   <strong>A fast, lightweight, and 100% offline batch image converter and resizer for Windows.</strong>
 </p>

 Formatix Image Converter is a powerful desktop application designed to batch convert, resize, and optimize images in just a few clicks.
-Whether you need to convert Apple's HEIC formats to JPG, turn SVG vector graphics into PNG, or compress heavy images into next-generation AVIF and WEBP formats, Formatix handles it all instantly.
+Whether you need to convert Apple's HEIC formats to JPG, turn SVG vector graphics into PNG, or compress heavy images into next-generation AVIF and WEBP formats, this program handles it all instantly.

 **No file limits, no internet connection required.** 100% offline processing means your images are never uploaded, shared, or sent to third-party servers.
 Everything stays securely on your computer.
 Enjoy complete privacy and a strictly ad-free experience.